weter123/bgg_scrapper/README.md

 - Extracts game collection data from the BGG XML API.
 - Stores data in a SQLite database.
 - Displays top mechanics, board games, and designers based on the data.
+- Outputs data to an Excel file with multiple sheets.

 ## Requirements